ericmignardi/crypto-app/README.md

 ## 🎯 Project Overview

-CryptoDash is a fast, modern web app built with **React** and **Vite** that provides real-time cryptocurrency market data sourced from the CoinGecko API.
+crypto-app is a fast, modern web app built with **React** and **Vite** that provides real-time cryptocurrency market data sourced from the CoinGecko API.
-Designed with performance and usability in mind, it allows users to explore coin prices, filter by currency, and monitor market trends seamlessly.

-Whether you're a casual crypto enthusiast or a trader, CryptoDash offers an intuitive and responsive experience — with clean UI and lightning-fast updates.

----

 ## 💡 Key Features